Vedavarshith868/Markdown-to-HTML/README.md

 ![image](https://github.com/user-attachments/assets/80ac7487-a32e-48d9-81e1-3c7b138852e1)

-After conversion, the result is stored in redis for a time period that I can set.
+After conversion, the result is stored in redis database for a time period that I can set.
 The HTML content is then returned as JSON response.